privacygmail cleanupemail security

 (MailMop never sees your password at any point)

-• Access tokens cached in browser memory only (volatile)
+• Access tokens are cached in browser memory only (volatile)

-• Refresh tokens stored in secure httpOnly cookies (JavaScript inaccessible)
+• Refresh tokens live in secure httpOnly cookies (JavaScript can't reach them)

 • MailMop servers never see your Gmail credentials at any point